I Tried Fries at 7 Major Fast-Food Chains & the Winner Blew Me Away

 Burger King's website doesn't offer any information about how it makes its Classic Fries, apart from saying they come "piping hot and perfectly salted."
 A medium order cost me $4.15.

 The look: These were some of the thicker fries of the bunch.
-They looked slightly golden brown but I would have liked to see a stronger color that points to a perfectly-cooked fry.
+They looked slightly golden brown, but I would have liked to see a stronger color that pointed to a perfectly cooked fry.

-The taste: Unfortunately, there aren't many good things I can say about Burger King's fries.
-They were extremely underseasoned and definitely needed a big sprinkle of salt in order to make them worth the calories.
+The taste: Unfortunately, I can't say many good things about Burger King's fries.
+They were extremely underseasoned and definitely needed a big sprinkle of salt to make them worth the calories.
 And while they had the slightest hint of crisp, the inside was so thick and potatoey that the whole textural balance was off.
 The only way I could see myself finishing these is if I had a ton of dipping sauce to drown them in.
-While almost none of the fries I tried in this taste test were perfect, I thought all of the others brought a little extra to the table in comparison to Burger King's version.
+While almost none of the fries I tried in this taste test were perfect, I thought all the others brought a little extra to the table compared to Burger King's version.

 Chick-fil-A's Waffle Potato Fries